hoduche/alfeios/README.md

 - List all files and directories that are present in an old root directory and that are missing in a new one
-- Save result as a missing_listing.json file in the new root directory
+- Save result as a missing_listing.json file tagged with the current time in a .alfeios folder in the new root directory
 - Print the number of missing files

 Example:
 ```
 alfeios missing D:/Pictures E:/AllPictures
-alfeios missing -s D:/Pictures E:/AllPictures
+alfeios mis -s D:/Pictures E:/AllPictures
-alfeios missing D:/Pictures/listing.json E:/AllPictures/listing.json
+alfeios m D:/Pictures/.alfeios/2020_01_29_10_29_39_listing.json E:/AllPics
 ```

+`alfeios mis` and `alfeios m` can be used as aliases for `alfeios missing`

-The '-s' or '--save-index' optional flag saves the listing.json, tree.json and forbidden.json files in the 2 root directories.
+The '-s' or '--save-index' optional flag saves the listing.json, tree.json and forbidden.json files tagged with the current time in a .alfeios folder in the 2 root directories.

 If a listing.json file is passed as positional argument instead of a root directory, the corresponding listing is deserialized from the json file